McBrown bags branded Toyota Vitz as part of her new ambassadorial deal

 YEN.com.gh reported that actress Nana Ama McBrown was a showstopper who never ceased to amaze her fans with her glamorous looks.

-The host of Onua Showtime and co-host of Edwamu Ahoufe left her fans stunned with her new kente design.
+The host of Onua Showtime and co-host of Edwamu Ahoufe left her fans stunned with her new Kente design, although her wedding ring was not spotted.

 Some social media users expressed their excitement to see the famous actress and TV personality back on their screens after her long vacation.